 Submitting a PhD is weird

 These are the strange experiences with submitting a PhD thesis that I could not have predicted.
-But the common theme wasn’t simply having time, but having less constraints on our personal time.
+But the common theme wasn’t simply having time, but having less constraints on my personal time.
 And arguably, it is very difficult to shore up against unexpected time demands four years in advance.

 Are there things I would have done differently?
 Yes, I would have probably left my corporate job a few months sooner, but the window of opportunity only opened for me in July.
 I would have also had six weeks of meals prepared.
 And would have had access to generational wealth, or atleast funding from SSHRC (rather than being queued on the waitlist).
+Time was gold, but I was also indebted to that editor who gave me feedback that changed my novel for the better.

 Leave a reply